Running With Sciatica: What You Need To Know

-Gentle stretching is always a good idea when you are recovering from any type of injury.
+Gentle stretching is always a good idea when you are recovering from any injury.
 Increasing flexibility can be super helpful as you cover.

 If the zero-impact exercises are working for you and you are anxious to work up a bit of a sweat, consider trying out an elliptical.
-Similar to running in motion, you may feel you are getting a bit of a workout in without hurting yourself.
+Like running in motion, you may feel you are getting a bit of a workout in without hurting yourself.

 Stretches for Sciatica

-If you are trying to be proactive and working to get rid of sciatic pain, there are some exercises you might wish to try.
+If you are trying to be proactive and working on getting rid of sciatic pain, there are some exercises you might wish to try.